Hymenolepis nana: Behavior

 The dwarf tapeworm, like all other tapeworms, lacks a digestive system and feeds by absorption on nutrients in the intestinal lumen.
 They have nonspecific carbohydrate requirements and they seem to absorb whatever is being passed through the intestine at that time.
 When it becomes an adult, it attaches to the intestinal walls with its suckers and toothed rostellum and has its segments reaching out into the intestinal space to absorb food.

 Epidemiology

 The dwarf tapeworm or Hymenolepis nana is found worldwide.
 More common in warm parts of South Europe, Russia, India, US and Latin America.
-Infection is most common in children, in persons living in institutional settings, crowded environments and in people who live in areas where sanitation and personal hygiene is inadequate.
+Infection is most common in children, in institutional populations, crowded environments and in people who live in areas where sanitation and personal hygiene is inadequate.
 Infection is most common in children aged 4–10 years, in dry, warm regions of the developing world.
 Estimated to have 50-75 million carriers of Hymenolopis nana with 5 to 25% prevalence in children worldwide.
 One becomes infected by accidentally ingesting dwarf tapeworm eggs, ingesting fecally contaminated foods or water, by touching your mouth with contaminated fingers, or by ingesting contaminated soil, and/or accidentally ingesting an infected arthropod.